labue20/PowerBI-Reactjs/README.md

 # PowerBI-Reactjs
-Embedding PowerBi Report in a React App Using PowerBI Rest APIs
+Embedding PowerBi Report in a React App Using PowerBI Rest APIs.
+Just a proof of concept